jeffvella/UnityEcsEvents/README.md

 #### What is it?

-Events in ECS are a convienient way to communicate short-lived information between systems.
+Events in ECS are a convenient way to communicate short-lived information between systems.
 An event is just an Entity with a few components on it.
+This project makes it faster and easier to create them!

 [Check out the example project here](https://github.com/jeffvella/UnityEcsEvents.Example)